Frieze patterns in representation theory: Friezes from representation theory

 \section{Friezes from representation theory}

-Here we first consider cluster characters and then show how to obtain several of the frieze types introduced in Section \ref{Sec:friezes} from them.
+In this section we first consider cluster characters and then show how to obtain several of the frieze types introduced in Section \ref{Sec:friezes} from them.
 In particular, we have a correspondence between the Frobenius categories $\mc{C}(2,n)$, the cluster structure of the Grassmannian $\mc{A}(2,n)$, triangulations of an $n$-gon $P_n$, and CC-friezes of width $n-3$, see the overview Table in Fig.~\ref{Fig:Correspondence}.

 For Grassmannians of higher rank, i.e., $k \geq 3$, one still obtains tame $SL_k$-friezes, via Pl\"ucker friezes, see Section \ref{Sec:Pluecker}.
 Finally we will discuss Grassmannian cluster categories of infinite rank and frieze structures obtained from them in Section \ref{Sub:infinite}.